John Clere (naval commander)

-Sir John Clere (1511? – 21 August 1557) was an English politician and naval commander.
+Sir John Clere (1511? – 13 August 1557) was an English politician and naval commander.

 Career

-He was eldest surviving son of Sir Robert Clere of Ormsby, Norfolk, and his second wife Alice, daughter of Sir William Boleyn, of Blickling Hall, Norfolk.
+He was eldest surviving son of Sir Robert Clere of Ormesby, Norfolk, and his second wife Alice, daughter of Sir William Boleyn, of Blickling Hall, Norfolk.
 He succeeded to his father's estates in 1529 and in 1538 came into possession of about 20 manors, mostly on the Norfolk coast, following his mother's death.

+His mother left him "a bed of blue damask and yellow", a "heart of gold with a large diamond in it", and "a pair of beads of gold" (a rosary).
+She bequeathed to his brother, the poet Thomas Clere a gold table salt and a pair of beads which had been a gift from Anne Boleyn.

-He married, by 1531, Anne, daughter of Sir Thomas Tyrrell of Gipping, Suffolk, with whom he had three sons and two daughters.
-Clere was knighted in 1539.
+Clere married, by 1531, Anne, daughter of Sir Thomas Tyrrell of Gipping, Suffolk (and a granddaughter of James Tyrrell), with whom he had three sons and two daughters.
+Clere was knighted in 1539, and was an attendant of the Duke of Norfolk at the reception of Anne of Cleves.

 He was a Member of Parliament (MP) for Bramber 1542 and 1545, Thetford March 1553 and Norfolk 1555.

-His third and first surviving son, Edward Clere, also became an MP and led an illustrious career.
+Mary I of England raised loans for defence and war in Scotland.
+Clere was one of the Norfolk landowners who contributed £100 in 1557.

 Naval service

 He served in the Royal Navy as captain of the ships Peter Longanarde or Peter Pomegranate (1545) and Swepestake (1546).
 He served in France as treasurer of the English army stationed there from November 1549 to April 1550.
 In 1556 he was appointed Vice-Admiral at Portsmouth.
 His first mission was to escort the abdicated Emperor Charles V to retirement in Spain, receiving a golden chain from him.